The Social Food Dilemma

 Plus I did not know how to deal with my emotions around my family and I was eating to comfort myself.

 This resulted in years of yo-yo eating around my family; sometimes I was very restricted and sometimes I binged.
-Neither were healthy.
+Neither was healthy.

 It was not until I finally put my foot down with myself and owned my truth about what I wanted to put into my body AND learned how to manage my emotions that I was finally able to have the best of both worlds.

 I was able to honor my own food choices.
-And I was able to show up with my family to be present and loving with them.
+And I was able to show up with my family to be present and loving to them.

 This took work and growth on my end; much of what I do as a food and mood coach.

 “I want to feel healthy after this meal”.
 This was my mantra that helped me through the awkward moments.